lists

 the test passes

-• this is the reverse of the index method which takes in the item and returns its position, in this case I provide the index and it returns the item, which means I can write this
+• this is the opposite of the index method which takes in the item and returns its position, in this case I provide the index (position) and it returns the item, which means I can write this

 the terminal shows AssertionError